ramyardaneshgar/NMAP-Analysis/README.md

 ### Behavior

-* Open ports respond with SYN-ACK, and Nmap replies with RST to avoid completing the session.
+* Open ports: SYN → SYN-ACK → RST
-* Closed ports respond with RST.
+* Closed ports: SYN → RST
-* Filtered ports result in no response or ICMP unreachable messages, depending on firewall configuration.
+* Filtered: No response or ICMP unreachable (depending on firewall rules)

 ### Use Case

-This is the preferred scan type for users with root privileges.
-It provides accurate results while minimizing the visibility of scanning activity.
-It is especially effective during external reconnaissance, stealth assessments, or red team engagements where avoiding detection is important.
+This is my preferred method when I need to minimize the footprint on the target while maintaining scan reliability.
+I use it during red team reconnaissance, external asset mapping, or when operating under strict rules of engagement that limit scan visibility.

 ### Lessons Learned

-* Combines high accuracy with a lower risk of detection compared to full-connect scans.
-* Requires raw socket access, making it suitable for privileged environments.
-* Can bypass application-level logging in most cases, but may still be detected at the network layer.
+* Balances stealth and precision.
+* Not logged by most application-layer services.
+* Allows me to enumerate services without leaving persistent logs or completing TCP sessions.
+* Remains effective even under basic firewall configurations.

 ---